-To the naysayers who believe that electronic music is all the same or “not real music” (just read a few comments on youtube videos…sigh) they just aren’t listening to the right artists.
+To the naysayers who believe that electronic music is all the same, or “not real music” (just read a few comments on youtube videos…sigh) they’re not listening to the right artists.
 Joakim is indeed an artist in every sense of the word, from the eclectic sounds he creates down to the cover art for his latest album, Samurai, which is an eye catching photo of him in white makeup akin to the Japanese performance threatre, Butoh.
 Read more below!

 For Blurt Magazine: